 Lets really consider the incredible situation we are dealing with here, the EU expects America to throw away its wealth, resources, and lives protecting them from the Russian threat (via NATO deployments, we currently have thousands of American soldiers, tanks, artillery, all along Russia's borders, in Germany, Poland, etc.) and yet they expect America to continue to let them manipulate their currency so they can take advantage of ‘free’ trade allowing them to sell their exports at lower cost than American-Made can easily compete with.

 America carries the brunt of costs for NATO, supplies the bulk of forces for NATO, all the while the EU is antagonizing Russia, NATO is trying to manipulate all former soviet bloc states into joining (which we long ago promised Russia we would not do) and now, while nearing a new Cold War status with Russia, Germany's leadership is determined to penalize America because it wants fair trade arrangements for its own country!

 The audacity of America... to try and put itself, and its citizens, ahead of other nations. tsk.tsk.

-Just a year ago, in 2015, the US became the top trading partner for Germany, overtaking France for the first time since 1961 thanks to an upturn in the US economy and a weaker euro.
+Just over a year ago, in 2015, the US became the top trading partner for Germany, overtaking France for the first time since 1961 thanks to an upturn in the US economy and a weaker euro.
 And now, Germany can't distance itself fast enough from America, to become China's best buddy.

 Looking at exports alone, the US remained the biggest client for products ‘Made in Germany’ in 2016, importing goods from Europe’s biggest economy worth some €107 billion.
 The same goes for China, we are importing goods and services from China at the rate of more than $500 billion a year, whereas our exports are just over $100 billion a year, we import more than any other nation from China.
 Maybe its time we stop importing, and start Making In America again... putting our people to work, and rebuilding our industrial might.